mozilla/moztrap/ui/README.rst

     The (integer) id of the role that all new user registrations should be given by default.

-There is a management command available to create an initial company and a default user role.
+The ``create_company`` management command is available to create an initial company and a default user role.
 Run ``./manage.py create_company "Company Name"``; a new company named "Company Name" and a role named "Company Name Tester" will be created, and the command will output their IDs, which can then be used for the above two settings.

 Several other settings have reasonable defaults, but may need to be modified: